 Detaille Island – Conditions permitting, step ashore on Detaille Island and explore the remains of the British Antarctic Survey Base that was abandoned in 1959.

-Vernandsky Research Base – Permission pending, visit the Ukrainian-operated Vernandsky Research Station.
+Vernadsky Research Base – Permission pending, visit the Ukrainian-operated Vernadsky Research Station.
 Take a tour of the station and meet with a group of scientists to learn about their research and life in the Antarctic.

-Neko Harbour and Paradise Bay – Weddell seals can occasionally be found hauled out on the beach here, and a gentoo penguin colony overlooks a spectacular glacier that is sometimes quite active in calving icebergs.
+Neko Harbour and Paradise Bay – Weddell seals can occasionally be found hauled out on the beach here, and a gentoo penguin colony overlooks a spectacular glacier, which is sometimes quite active in calving icebergs.
 In Zodiacs, cruise among these fantastic shapes sculpted by wind and water.
-Later, the Sea Spirit navigates the scenic waters of Paradise Bay, where Chile and Argentina both maintain bases.
+Later, the Island Sky navigates the scenic waters of Paradise Bay, where Chile and Argentina both maintain bases.

 Enjoy two days at sea to relax, sort through your photos, and attend lectures recapping your Antarctic adventures.
 On deck, keep watch for seabirds and the whales that are frequently seen in these waters.

 Disembark in Ushuaia and transfer to the airport for your flight to Buenos Aires, connecting with your independent overnight flight.